80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a harsh, high-pitched or squeaking noise often coming from rusty hinges or wood-made stuff under pressure or being moved.

-Example sentence Emilia got really scared when she heard her grandmother’s rocking chair creaking at midnight, but then she saw her cat sleeping on it.
+Example in a sentence Emilia got really scared when she heard her grandmother’s rocking chair creaking at midnight, but then she saw her cat sleeping on it.

 25. Crunch